Marketing Assets for Landing Public Speaking Opportunities

 Why Lead Magnets Work and How to Use Them

-What to Prioritize if You Are Starting to Create Marketing Assets
+What to Prioritise if You Are Starting to Create Marketing Assets

 Core Assets to Begin With

-1. One-pager/media kit: A concise, visually appealing snapshot of your bio, signature talks, and early testimonials.
+1. One pager or media kit: a concise snapshot of your bio, signature topics and any early testimonials.

-2. Short video: A 1–2 minute clip demonstrating delivery and insight.
+2. A short video: a 1 to 2 minute clip that shows your delivery and an insight.

 How to Get Your First Speaking Gig Without Experience